sensu/sensu-docs/content/sensu-go/5.21/reference/datastore.md

     parent: reference
 ---

-Sensu stores the most recent event for each entity and check pair using either an embedded etcd (default) or an [external etcd][8] instance.
+Sensu stores the most recent event for each entity and check pair using either an etcd (default) or PostgreSQL database.
 You can access event data with the [Sensu web UI][9] Events page, [`sensuctl event` commands][10], and the [events API][11].
 For longer retention of event data, integrate Sensu with a time series database like [InfluxDB][12] or a searchable index like ElasticSearch or Splunk.

+## Use default event storage

+By default, Sensu uses its embedded etcd database to store configuration and event data.
+This embedded database allows you to get started with Sensu without deploying a complete, scalable architecture.

+Sensu can be configured to disable the embedded etcd database and use one or more [external etcd nodes][8] for configuration and event storage instead.

+As your deployment grows beyond the proof-of-concept stage, review [Deployment architecture for Sensu][6] for more information about deployment considerations and recommendations for a production-ready Sensu deployment.

+Sensu requires at least etcd 3.3.2 and is tested against releases in the 3.3.x series. etcd versions 3.4.0 and later are not supported.

 ## Scale event storage